 2. Construct, independently, under time pressure, and from permissible resources, an argument in which empirical findings and psychological theory are described, synthesised, structured and evaluated in order to address contemporary issues in forensic psychology.

 Assessment for this module comprises coursework in the form of a forensic report of between 1500-2000 words (excluding references), and an unseen open-book examination.
 In the forensic report students will be asked to apply their knowledge of a module topic to a specific professional context.
-In the unseen open-book exam, students will be invited to demonstrate their skills in synthesising, summarising and analysing information in order to respond to essay-style questions.
-Students must obtain a minimum aggregate grade of 40% across the summative assessment items to pass the module.
+In the Essay students can choose to answer a question, or devise their own, relating to any topic covered since assessment 1.
+This essay is 2-2500 words long.